bluwireless/py-genl/README.md

 - `cd <root directory of your application source code>`
 - `pipenv install <root directory of this repository>`

+There are some complications if your application needs to run as root:
+The above procedure installs the library in a virtualenv, which root will not automatically have access to.
+One way around this is to run your application via a `sudo` command that passes your user's Python environment into the `sudo` environment:

+- `pipenv shell`
+- `sudo --preserve-env $(which python) <your app's entrypoint>`

+The reason we exported `PIPENV_VENV_IN_PROJECT=1` above, then, helps you ensure that the root user has read permission on your virtualenv files.

 Note that your application may need to run as root.
 The above procedure installs the library in a virtualenv, which root will not by default have access to.
-One way around this is to run your application via a `sudo` command that passes your user's Python environment into the `sudo`
+One way around this is to run your application via a sudo command that passes your user's Python environment into the sudo environment:
-environment:

-- `pipenv shell`
-- `sudo --preserve-env $(which python) <your app's entrypoint>`

-The reason we exported `PIPENV_VENV_IN_PROJECT=1` above, then, is to ensure that the root user has read access to your virtualenv files.

 TODO: A proper solution would probably be to translate this Python package into a Linux distro package (`.deb`/`.rpm` etc) and install it system-wide.